jboss-developer/jboss-eap-quickstarts/tasks/README.md

 The `tasks` quickstart demonstrates how to use JPA in Red Hat JBoss Enterprise Application Platform.

-It includes a persistence unit and some sample persistence code to introduce you database access in enterprise Java.
+It includes a persistence unit and some sample persistence code to demonstrate database access in enterprise Java.

-It does not contain an user interface layer.
+It does not contain a user interface layer.
 The purpose of the project is to show you how to test JPA with Arquillian.

 _Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 7.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_